 You should now be terrified: the only bit of information that KNN gets is distances.
 And you've just seen that in moderately high dimensions, all distances becomes equal.
-So then isn't is the case that KNN simply cannot work?
+So then isn't it the case that KNN simply cannot work?

 The answer has to be no. The reason is that the data that we get is not uniformly distributed over the unit hypercube.
 We can see this by looking at two real-world data sets.
 The first is an image data set of hand-written digits (zero through nine); see Section ??.
 Although this data is originally in 256 dimensions (16 pixels by 16 pixels), we can artifically reduce the dimensionality of this data.
-In Figure 2.21 you can see the histogram of average distances between points in this data at a number of dimensions.
-Figure 2.22 shows the same sort of histogram for a text data set (Section ??.
+In Figure 3.19 you can see the histogram of average distances between points in this data at a number of dimensions.